damerell/crawl/crawl-ref/docs/crawl_manual.rst

   They are incredibly strong, and have a lightning-fast metabolism - requiring a great deal of food to survive, but regenerating rapidly from even the most terrible wounds.
-However, they are hopeless at spellcasting and learn most skills very slowly.
+However, they are hopeless at spellcasting, advance in levels quite slowly,  and learn most skills very slowly.

 Minotaurs
   The Minotaurs are yet another species of hybrids - Human bodies with bovine